 Progress Tools — progress tools help someone to set personal goals and to gauge how they are progressing.

 Care service providers and care service commissioners believe that a person-centered approach is crucial in supporting decision-making for health and social care for adults with learning difficulties.
 This is aligned with the National Care Standard, which states that the rights and inclusion of the individual in the planning of their future care is imperative.
 One of their five key principles, ‘Be Included’, emphasises the need for supporting informed choices in wider decision making by involving the user in the evaluation for the services they use.
-The Be Included principle was the inspiration for this project and has been embedded in all the tools in this kit.
+The Be Included principle was the inspiration for this project and has been embedded in all the tools in this toolbox.
 These tools are available as free editable downloads from the Leapfrog website: www.leapfrog.tools